Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Possible scam texts can also be forwarded for free to 7726 – this will report the message to your mobile phone provider.

-WHEN WILL I GET THE AUTUMN COST OF LIVING PAYMENT?: Although no exact date has yet been announced for when the last 2023 cost of living payment will be made, it’s been suggested that it’ll be paid in October or November.
+Although no exact date has yet been announced for when the last/Autumn 2023 cost of living payment will be made, it’s been suggested that it’ll be paid in October or November.
+This will be the second of 3 payments issued by the government with a £300 payment to be paid in Spring 2024.

-Another announcement is also expected in November this year during the Budget about potential further payments.
+Another announcement is also expected in November this year during The Budget about potential further payments.

 Help paying for childcare